 The unfortunate truth is that our world has rarely if ever supported authenticity.
 We are told to be ourselves yet we all look the same and act the same – because if you don’t, you’ll be an outsider and outcast.
 Just browse through social media.
 All look and act the same, and we put ourselves into some categories to fit in.
 We’ve become Pink Floyd’s Another Brick in the Wall.
 There is a price to pay with authenticity, and it’s not a small one, but if you want to live a life of inner truth, aligned to your values, that’s the only path forward.

-If your values are not to be on social media, or write clickbaits, or sell yourself to a publisher who will change your voice and commodify your vulnerability etc. – then that’s that.
-You’ll grow slower than others, you won’t have the quick success of others – but – you will build something long lasting and meaningful and solid, and the right people who walk a path similar to yours will find you.
+You need to stay true and aligned to your higher spiritual ethics, values and integrity – this is what builds and strengthens your spiritual core, and develops your spiritual self.
+If your values are not to be on social media, be some new age influencer, write general horoscopes, write clickbaits, then that’s that.
+Sure, you’ll grow slower than others, you won’t have the quick success of others – but – you will build something long lasting and meaningful and solid, and the right people who walk a path similar to yours will find you.

 Diligence essentially means consistency, dedication, perseverance and loyalty to inner values, while walking a patience and kindness of rhythm.
 Have trust in yourself, believe in yourself, and keep moving forward with clarity of mind, purity of heart and sincerity in action.
 You never know what small step might end up being your trampoline in life.
 It is easy to feel discouraged but I promise you, you make big impacts with your every day gestures – just by smile, a kind word, a supportive hand.
 What you do truly matters, and you leave little sparkles of love and hope and inspiration along the way, like fireflies, that people will find along their own unique ways.